gsauthof/playbook/gnome-shell/README.md

 all is to keep the bottom-left tray icon bar expanded after interactively expanding it (it's minimized, by default).

+With Fedora 27 (GNOME shell 3.26) the bottom-left tray icon bar [isn't available anymore][6].
+The Top Icons Plus extension doesn't crash GNOME shell anymore.
+But (as of 2018-04) it's unmaintained and contains a bug where the space of icons of closed programs isn't freed.
+It's packaged in the Fedora repository, though.

 ## Other Settings

 Extensions aren't the only way to customize GNOME Shell.